Szczeliniec Wielki

-Szczeliniec Wielki (historically Große Heuscheuer, Velká Hejšovina) is the highest peak (919 m) of the Table Mountains in the Table Mountains National Park in Lower Silesia, Poland.
+Szczeliniec Wielki (historically Große Heuscheuer, Velká Hejšovina) is the highest peak (922 m) of the Table Mountains in the Table Mountains National Park in Lower Silesia, Poland.
+It is very close to the Poland-Czech border, but entirely within Polish territory.
 It belongs to the Crown of Polish Mountains and is one of the biggest tourist attractions of the Sudetes, the landscape reserve and viewing terraces with panoramic views of the Sudetes.

 The highest point is a rock called "Armchair of Great Grandfather" (pl: Fotel Pradziada).